nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/keycloak.md

 - **Keycloak/Configure/From Inventory** Configure a Keycloak instance from inventory.

+- **Keycloak/Realm/SAML/Fetch/Public Certificate** Fetch the Public Certificate from the specified realm.

 On import to AWX / Ansible Automation Platform a credential type will also be created, `playbook/keycloak/api` that can be used to supply the required secrets and Keycloak host.